Richter's transformation: HL-RT treatment and prognosis

 Historically, HL-RT cases were typically treated with regimens directed against CLL/SLL or other malignancies but not those used to treat Hodgkin's lymphomas not due to RT, i.e. HL-not RT.
-Median overall survival times in individual treated with these regimens varied between 0.8–3.9 years.
+Median overall survival times in individual treated with these regimens varied between 0.8 and 3.9 years.
 Currently, HL-RT is treated with chemotherapy regimens such as ABVD (i.e. adriamycin, bleomycin, vinblastine, and dacarbazine) which are used to treat HL-not RT.
 In a multicenter study, 62 individuals with HL-RT were treated with ABVD or an AVD-based regimen.
 These individuals had a median overall survival of 13.2 years, a time similar to that seen in most subtypes of HL-not RT when matched for patient age at the time of treatment.
 Hematopoietic stem cell transplantation in 7 of these individuals did not improve their median overall survival times.
 Based on this result, one study concluded that stem cell transplantation given as consolidation therapy (i.e. therapy given to improve the gains from the preceding therapy) is not recommended to treat HL-RT.
 In a study of 8 individuals with HL-RT treated with BEACOPP (2 cases), ABVD (1 case), or other regimens (5 cases) directed against HL-not RT, the median overall survival time was 7 years.
 A retrospective review study of type 1 HL-RT cases (which have a poorer prognoses than type 2 HL-RT) found that individuals who received therapy regimens directed against HL-not RT had a median overall survival time of 57 months, significantly higher than those treated with regimens used to treat CLL/CSS (medium overall survival time of 8.4 months).
 Currently, regimens, particularly ABVD, used to treat HL-not RT are the standard of care for treating HL-RT.